 Peyto considers acquisitions and dispositions of businesses and assets in the ordinary course of business.
-Achieving the benefits of acquisitions depends in part on successfully consolidating functions and integrating operations and procedures in a timely and efficient manner as well as Peyto's ability to realize the anticipated growth opportunities and synergies from combining the acquired businesses and operations with those of Peyto.
-The integration of acquired businesses may require substantial management effort, time and resources and may divert management's focus from other strategic opportunities and operational matters.
+Achieving the benefits of acquisitions depends on successfully consolidating functions and integrating operations and procedures in a timely and efficient manner and Peyto's ability to realize the anticipated growth opportunities and synergies from combining the acquired businesses and operations with those of Peyto.
+The integration of acquired businesses may require substantial management effort, time and resources diverting management's focus from other strategic opportunities and operational matters.
 Management continually assesses the value and contribution of services provided and assets required to provide such services.
-In this regard, non-core assets may be periodically disposed of, so that Peyto can focus its efforts and resources more efficiently.
-Depending on the state of the market for such non-core assets, certain non-core assets of Peyto, if disposed of, could be expected to realize less than their carrying value on the financial statements of Peyto.
+In this regard, non-core assets may be periodically disposed of so Peyto can focus its efforts and resources more efficiently.
+Depending on the state of the market for such non-core assets, certain non-core assets of Peyto, if disposed of, may realize less than their carrying value on the financial statements of Peyto.